tdettling/GVSU-CIS641-ProfAI/docs/proposal-template.md

 Team members: L Dettling

 # Introduction
 Students have varying preferences for learning, requiring flexible, dynamic content to suit their needs.
-Studies show that longer lectures with minimal engagement from students leads to poor retention and interest from students [source here fixme].
+Studies show that longer lectures with minimal engagement from students leads to poor retention and interest from students (see [1.1](https://www.lifescied.org/doi/10.1187/cbe.16-03-0125), [1.2](https://www.researchgate.net/publication/248528255_A_Cognitive_Theory_of_Multimedia_Learning_Implications_for_Design_Principles), and [1.3](https://www.sciencedirect.com/science/article/abs/pii/S0360131516301798) for more inforamtion).
 Additionally, instructors are struggling to produce meaningful content for students due to the technical requirements of content creation.
 With these motivating factors in mind, GVSU IT Innovation and Research is proposing ProfAI, a dynamic generative AI content creation web application.